-This program will stop executing itself should Input signal 10 turn ON while the robot is moving.
+This program will stop executing itself should the input signal 10 turn ON while the robot is moving.

-This command compulsively changes over to other task in the multitask operation.
+This command compulsively changes over to other tasks in the multitask operation.

 If the single task is effective or the system variable "SWITCH" is set to "DISABLE" and STEP command is effective, this command is invalid.